Arlington Senior High School: Extracurricular activities

 In 2006, the Saint Paul Neighborhood Network's youth department produced a short video, reporting on Arlington's diminishing financial support for its art program, a video that would win SPNN the 2007 Alliance for Community Media Hometown Video Award for Visual Art-Youth entry.
 Arlington was one of three schools in Minnesota and one of two in Saint Paul to have a Naval Junior Reserve Officers' Training Corps unit.
 Arlington's NJROTC unit was named a Distinguished Unit for the fifth consecutive year.
 Only 20 percent of units earn the Distinguished Unit recognition yearly.
 The Mural is the school's student published newspaper.
 Issues are published monthly.
 A number of partnerships with community organizations are offered.
 Local colleges such as Saint Paul College, Century College and the University of Minnesota's Carlson School of Management.
 Internships with local multinational conglomerate 3M are also offered.
 The school also participates in Upward Bound with the University of Minnesota, Advancement Via Individual Determination Program (AVID) and Admission Possible, a program that helps low-income students attend college.
 The school has a Multicultural Excellence Program (MEP) that gives guidance to students of color who wish to earn a college degree.

 Athletics

-Arlington is a member of the Minnesota State High School League.
-The school's athletic teams compete in the Saint Paul City Conference.
-The first year the school opened the athletic teams only competed in junior varsity competitions.
-The following year the school competed fully with varsity teams.
-The school has won two boys Cross Country conference championships in 2001 and 2002.
-The school has also won three boys track and field conference championships in 1998, 2000 and 2003.
+Arlington was a member of the Minnesota State High School League.
+The school's athletic teams competed in the Saint Paul City Conference.
+In the first year the school opened, the athletic teams only competed in junior varsity competitions.
+The following year, the school competed fully with varsity teams.
+The school won two boys Cross Country conference championships in 2001 and 2002.
+The school also won three boys track and field conference championships in 1998, 2000 and 2003.

-Arlington offers nine boys' and nine girls' varsity sports.
+Arlington offered nine boys' and nine girls' varsity sports.
 These include football (boys), wrestling (boys), tennis (boys and girls), basketball (boys and girls), baseball (boys), softball (girls), golf (boys and girls), soccer (boys and girls), volleyball (girls), badminton (girls), cross country (boys and girls) and track and field (boys and girls).
-Sports that are not offered at Arlington are played in co-ops with other Saint Paul City Conference members.
+Sports that are not offered at Arlington were played in co-ops with other Saint Paul City Conference members.